abin24/Surface-Inspection-defect-detection-dataset/README.md

 # Steel surface defects #

 These Datasets from Kechen Song, Northeastern University (NEU).
-You can visit they Homepage [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images.
+You can visit their Homepage [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images.

-- There are something wrong with the original website of this dataset now(2019-03-20).
-There is a pdf file named "NEU_surface_defect.pdf" in this repo, and google drive link of this dataset is given in the pdf f examples of the figure below:
+- There is something wrong with the original website of this dataset now(2019-03-20).
+There is a pdf file named ["NEU_surface_defect.pdf"](https://github.com/abin24/Surface-Inspection-defect-detection-dataset/blob/master/NEU_surface_defect_database.pdf) in this repo, and google drive link of this dataset is given in the pdf file.

+-examples of this dataset are shown in the figure below:

 ![](NEU1.png)